AlaSQL/alasql/README.md

     var res = alasql('SELECT * FROM MyAtlas.City');
     console.log(res);
 ```
-Try this sample in [jsFiddel](http://jsfiddle.net/agershun/x1gq3wf2/).
+Try this sample in [jsFiddle](http://jsfiddle.net/agershun/x1gq3wf2/).
 Run this sample
 two or three times, and Alasql store more and more data in localStorage.
-Here, "Atals" is
+Here, "Atlas" is
 the name of localStorage database, where "MyAtlas" is a memory Alasql database.

 You can use localStorage in two modes: SET AUTOCOMMIT ON to immediate save data